 Toe Out On Turns

 The angle of the steering arm on the steering knuckle determines the turning radius.
-This is also known as the toe out on turns or TOOT angle.
+It's known as the Toe Out On Turns or the TOOT angle.
 This angle keeps the front tires from squealing around corners.
 When a vehicle turns, the inside wheel travels less distance and is said to have a shorter turning radius than the outside wheel.

-The inside wheel turns at a greater angle (has more toe out) than the outside wheel does.
+The inside wheel turns at a greater angle (has more toe-out) than the outside wheel does.
 The manufacturer may specify a 19 ° angle on the outside wheel and a 21 ° angle on the inside wheel with a tolerance of 1 ½ °.
-By turning the wheel to the left until it reaches 21 ° and then checking the other side's turn plate the technician can quickly determine the vehicle's toe out on turns angle.
+By turning the wheel to the left until it reaches 21 ° and then checking the other side's turn plate, the technician can quickly determine the vehicle's Toe Out On Turns angle.
 The same procedure is performed on the opposite side of the vehicle and compared to the vehicle manufacturer's specifications.

 Check this angle if the vehicle's tires squeal while turning a corner, even at low speeds.
 This condition feathers or scuffs the front tires if left unrepaired.
 It is a non-adjustable angle.
 A steering arm or member of the steering system is likely at fault; replacing the faulty part brings the angle back to specifications.